 Despite being the other extremely technical deck in the meta, this matchup is one of the most simple to pilot against, although this should not be considered easy as Spellbooks do pack a lot of interruption.
 If Silent Magician is on the board, try and bait it so you can get your Kingolem on the field.
 After that, do what you can to grind through your opponent’s Spellbook of Fate banishes through your monsters and Triamid Master’s destruction effect and you should be able to grind for the win.
 Unless you can promptly kill Silent Magician LV8 with a Triamid Pulse, don’t attack into Silent Magician for risk of it floating into a large monster.
 Of course, Sealed Tombs with Kingolem on field or just going first and killing their initial spellcaster with Triamid Pulse or another destruction effect can be enough for game.
 Another skill you can use is the Bonz skill Posthumous Army to turn all their monsters into zombies as it will also turn off Spellbook of Fate.
 This can be useful as Triamid Pulse can still banish the field spells for its effect to destroy at this point, though it cannot banish or special summon monsters under this while the skill is active.
 Still, beware of the side deck, Kycoo the Ghost Destroyer, and the possibility of them outplaying you.

-The first of the high potential decks, Magnets are by far the most hyped deck in the box.
+Now back on the tier list, the 30 card build of Magnets does pose a threat now.
 Their main threat is using Berserkion the Electromagna Warrior to both clear your board and set up an incredible defense.
-In this matchup, try and do everything you can to end the duel quickly by being aggressive with Triamid Kingolem on the board to prevent battle tricks.
+However, the strongest set up they can do is put up a defense position Block Dragon to prevent your backrow from destroying their monsters with your backrow.
+In this matchup, try and do everything you can to end the duel quickly by being aggressive with Triamid Kingolem on the board to prevent battle tricks Furthermore, use Dancer to boost your monsters to be bigger than their key bosses.
 However, do note that they also benefit from the attack and defense boosts of your field spells.
 As a result, try and use Triamid Master when you can since its base states are higher than all the level 4 or lower Magnets.
-If you can’t end the duel quick enough and they manage to get Berserkion out, one option is to destroy him immediately to protect your cards.
-He will float into a full board, but if done with good timing you could possibly prevent Alpha the Electromagnet Warrior from getting another search for Berserkion.
-If they could safely search Berserkion again, try and force them to waste resources by swapping field spells and keeping Triamid Fortress on board to prevent your monsters from being destroyed.
+If they set up or use a That Grass Looks Greener, focus on conserving resources and protecting your cards while using Dancer to make your monsters big.
 When you are clear, use Triamid Pulse to destroy Berserkion when you are battling with Kingolem active as that will prevent it from floating.
 If you are having problems, try siding cards like Paleozoic Canadia or Floodgate Trap Hole for Berserkion or their other monsters to deny them set up.
-Sealed Tombs is also a good skill to have as it can buy you another turn to kill your opponent.

 Triamid (Mirror Match)